derricks/derricks.github.io/chapter_book_thoughts.md

   * Premise: A group of kids embodying different types of stage magic and performance solve problems in their small town.
   * General thoughts: This is a fun series with a gang of kids acting as heroes and problem-solvers while also knowing a lot about stage magic.
 There are some tense parts for younger readers, but the action moves along quickly.
 The books have actual magic trick instructions scattered throughout.
   * Social commentary: One of the main characters is an adoptee of two gay men, another is in a wheelchair, and another is illustrated as being a person of color.

+_Samantha Spinner_ series, Russell Ginns
+  * Premise: A girl inherits a tattered old red umbrella from her maybe-deceased uncle that contains a secret map that leads her on lots of adventures.
+  * General thoughts: This outlandish series, featuring everything from secret passages connecting famous landmarks of the world to stench-ridden ninjas, is a romp of a book.
+The adventures involve all sorts of off-the-wall antics and people, but I'm appreciative of the fact that the book is itself an ARG which will lead you to websites and yet more puzzles.
+This won't win any literary prizes, but our daughter read through these at an eager clip.
+  * Social commentary: The main problem-solver is a girl, but she also has a big sister who loves nothing more than shopping and fashion.
+The characters could be interpreted as minorities in the illustrations, though the cover illustrations really lead you to believe the kids are all white.

 _Ivy and Bean_ series, Annie Barrows
   * Premise: Two friends navigate their neighborhood and schools in maybe-not-the-best-but-definitely-realistic ways.